Ocie O. Harter

 If you haven’t stopped in the Delaware County Community Market on E. William St. in Delaware for awhile or even at all, make a point of popping in this fall.
-The Market has grown in its first year and a half of operation and now has 3,344 customers, supports 84 non-profits and sells items from 117 local vendors.
+The Market has grown in its first year and a half of operation and now has 3,344 customers, supports 84 non-profits and sells articles from 117 local vendors.
 The whole purpose of this non-profit store and deli is to donate 20 percent of its sales to local charities.

 Local chef Bo Reed is busy in the deli cooking up delicious daily lunch specials and can also put together any kind of catering for your special needs.
 The deli also sells meats and cheeses by the pound.